huggingface/blog/object-detection-leaderboard.md

 ## Object Detection Leaderboard

-Recently, we have released the [Object Detection Leaderboard](https://huggingface.co/spaces/rafaelpadilla/object_detection_leaderboard) to compare the accuracy and efficiency of open-source models from our Hub.
+We recently released the [Object Detection Leaderboard](https://huggingface.co/spaces/rafaelpadilla/object_detection_leaderboard) to compare the accuracy and efficiency of open-source models from our Hub.

 <div display="block" margin-left="auto" margin-right="auto" width="50%">
 <center>